 - The lagged student number formula means that managing our student numbers is important.
-There is some uncertainty in this regard as we change the method of recruitment in order to try to manage our oversubscription. - The Simplification agenda from 2013/14 in which guided learning hours are replaced by a sum per student.
-This will penalise Sixth Form Colleges who deliver large courses to each student. - The move of A level subjects to linear from September 15. - The funding of adult courses which is relying on the student to fund more of the course costs.
+There is some uncertainty in this regard as we change the method of recruitment in order to try to manage our oversubscription. - The continued pressure on public finances with pre-school and post 16 being the only parts of the education budget that are not ring fenced.
+This means any future savings are likely to come from these areas. - The continued political pressure to create more academies and free schools. - The move of A level subjects to linear from September 2015. - The funding of adult courses which is relying on the student to fund more of the course costs. - The prospect of structural change to the College sector due to the Area Review Process.